WorklogWiz/timesheet/jira_worklog/README.md

 The `jira_worklog` utility allows you to enter your Jira worklog entries as easy and simple as possible from the command line.

+This utility will let you add your work log entries in less than 1s.

+A quick status report for the last 30 days typically executes in less than 2-3 seconds.

 ````shell
 # Add one day of work to Jira issue TIME-94
 jira_worklog add -i time-94 -d 1d